How to Teach Long Division: Tips and Techniques

 What to do if there is a problem here?
 If your digit was not divisible in the previous step, you will need to subtract the difference between the real digit(s) of a divisor and the number you’ve used to divide.
 Just add the next digit of your divisor to the subtraction result you’ve got.

 Example: You had to divide 356 by 20.
-In step 2, you divided 35 by 20 and got 1 as the first digit in a quotient.
+In step 2, you divided 35 by 20 and got 1 as the first digit in the quotient.
 In step 3, you’ve got 15 as a subtraction result of 35-20.
 In this scenario, your next steps in long division are to write the last digit of your divisor next to your subtraction result and divide it by your dividend.
 In this example, you get 156 and divide it by 20.

 Step 4.
 Continue dividing until you get a final result